European Union ban on seal products: Ruling and reaction

 Ross Lord reported that the WTO had found that despite the fact that the ban had been discriminatory towards Canadian and Norway as compared to the European seal hunting producers yet it had fulfilled the objective of addressing the EU's public moral concerns on seal welfare.

 The IFAW was very happy with the ruling, stating that it was a "great day for seals".
 Sheryl Fink, IFAW's wildlife campaigns director, blasted what she called "the desperate, last-ditch effort" to have the ban overturned.
 "The ruling confirms yet again that animal welfare concerns are a legitimate reason for WTO members to regulate trade, and that the EU is justified in banning the importation and sale of products from cruel commercial hunting of seals," Fink said.

 European Union regulations

-Exemptions for fur products of certified Inuit origin.
+Exemptions for fur products from Canada of certified indigenous origin was reached between Canada and the EU in October 2014.
 EU has approved Inuit sustainable hunt and production recognized by WWF and Greenpeace.
-The European Commission issued the regulation on the inuit exemption in 2009.
+The European Commission issued the regulation on the Inuit exemption in 2009.